oracle-livelabs/pts/ai-vector-search-rag/ai-application/ai-application.md

     </copy>
     ````

 14. Run this code to create a new Access Control List (ACL) so the DBAI user can connect to the `oraclecloud.com` domain.
 This connection is required to access OCI Object Storage buckets and OCI Generative AI service via REST APIs.
-Same for `adobe.io` domain.
+Same for `adobe.io` and `openstreetmap.org` domains.

     ````sql
     <copy>